-In my last post and this post, I have been writing from the perspective of someone who is a Christian reflecting on some troubling things that I often hear other Christians say.
+In this post, I am writing from the perspective of someone who is a Christian reflecting on troubling things that I hear Christians say.
 So, I beg pardon of my non-Christian readers.
 I hope you might find these posts interesting or cathartic as well, but if you do not, please don’t worry.
 I promise I will write about other topics, too.

 It is important to say that I am not writing these posts to pick on Christians.
 After all, I am a Christian.

-But I am also writing about these things because I think certain common beliefs and sayings of Christians in the U.S. have lead them to do and believe some really wacky things politically: like exuberantly supporting politicians whose entire character and way of life is antithetical to the Christian message.
+But I am also writing about these things because I think certain common beliefs and sayings of Christians in the U.S. have lead them to do and believe some really wacky things politically.
+For instance, like exuberantly supporting politicians whose entire character and way of life is antithetical to the Christian message.

 It is time we start behaving differently, and I think we can.

 In this post I want to explore another common belief or saying I hear people promote.
-And that is, often when Christians in the U.S. (because that is where I live) are faced with bad rulers, even in their own party, or bad social situations—like poverty or gun violence or inequality–people will often say something like “It is the end times” or “Well, the world is going to just keep getting worse until Jesus returns, and there is nothing we can do to change it.”
+And that is, often when Christians face with bad rulers or bad social situations, some will say “The world is going to just keep getting worse until Jesus returns, and there is nothing we can do to change it.”

-When folks say such things, they are expressing certain beliefs about things like the rapture, Christ’s return, and the end of the world: eschatology, in other words.
-(Eschatology, from the Greek word eschaton—ἔσχατον—meaning “last”.)
+When folks say such things, they are expressing certain beliefs about things like the rapture, Christ’s return, and the end of the world: eschatology.
+Eschatology, from the Greek word eschaton—ἔσχατον—meaning “last”.)

 I learned about eschatology the hard way.

-I remember when I was about ten, the church I went to (which was good church in other respects) decided to show this end times movie called A Thief in the Night, which was a precursor, I believe, to the Left Behind series that became popular several decades later.
+I remember when I was about ten, the church I went to (which was good church in other respects) decided to show this end times movie called A Thief in the Night.
+This movie was a precursor, I believe, to the Left Behind series that became popular several decades later.